magento/knowledge-base/src/How to/General/Change account owner (access credentials via API tokens) for Fastly on Cloud.md

 labels: Magento Commerce Cloud,Fastly,credentials,API,devdocs,account,how to
 ---

-<p>Please refer to the <a href="https://devdocs.magento.com/guides/v2.3/cloud/cdn/cloud-fastly.html#fastly-service-account-and-credentials">Fastly service account and credentials</a> section of the Fastly documentation on Magento DevDocs. </p>
+Please refer to the [Fastly service account and credentials](https://devdocs.magento.com/guides/v2.3/cloud/cdn/cloud-fastly.html#fastly-service-account-and-credentials) section of the Fastly documentation on Magento DevDocs.